iconify/icon-sets/readme.md

 This library is intended to be used in packages that build components, such as Iconify Tools.

+Repository is updated daily by fully automated script, so it always contains latest icons from various sources.

 ## How to get this repository